Everyone must take reasonable steps to make sure waste goes to the right place.

 A milk bar in Bendigo generates packaging and general waste.
 The owner is responsible for managing this waste appropriately and must take reasonable steps to make sure it goes to the right place.
 It’s also her responsibility as a business owner to check that the contractors managing the waste are authorised.
 She can do this by asking them directly, or by visiting the EPA website.

-Householders also have an obligation under the new Act, to minimise harm to human health and the environment.
+Householders also have an obligation under the Environment Protection Act 2017, to minimise harm to human health and the environment.
 This includes correctly managing and disposing of household waste.
 Illegal dumping can cause harm to human health and the environment.
 If you see waste being dumped illegally, you can report it to EPA.